appgurueu/codeguessing/Readme.md

 * 50: Silly Markov chain in Java.
 * 51: Turing Machine to find the length of a string, implemented in C.
 * 52: Two infinite Thue-Morse sequence generators in Haskell.
+* 53: The pinnacle of clean coding practices, written in PHP as appropriate.